friendly/vcdExtra/README.md

      install.packages("vcdExtra")

-The development version can be installed to your R library from [R-universe](https://friendly.r-universe.dev/vcdExtra) or directly from the [GitHub repo](https://github.com/friendly/vcdExtra) via:
+The current development version can be installed from [R-universe](https://friendly.r-universe.dev/vcdExtra) or directly from the [GitHub repo](https://github.com/friendly/vcdExtra) via: